-The graph below charts the total cumulative Shareholder return of the Company's shares on a share price basis (assuming all dividends have been re-invested and excluding the tax reliefs available to Shareholders) over the past ten years compared with that of an index of all VCTs and an index of VCTs which are members of the AIC (based on figures provided by Morningstar).
-The Board considers these indices to be the most appropriate to use to measure the Company's relative performance over the medium to long-term.
-The total shareholder returns have been rebased to 100 at 30 September 2015.
+The graph below charts the Share Price total return of the Company (assuming all dividends are re-invested in shares in the Company on the last trading day of the month in which the shares were quoted ex-dividend) over the past ten years compared with that of an index of all VCTs and an index of VCTs which are members of the AIC, based on figures provided by Morningstar.
+The Board considers these indices to be the most appropriate indices against which to measure the Company's relative performance over the medium to long-term.
+The total returns have each been re-based to 100 pence at 31 December 2015.